ROPE

 Audition Location:

 Details: Auditions will be a monologue of your choosing, either one you have prepared or one of the monologues from the show listed below.
-For this production, dramatic audition monologues are preferred.
+For this production, contemporary audition monologues are preferred.

 Callbacks will be scene readings from the script.